confluentinc/examples/ccloud/docs/index.rst

 -----

-1. Confirm the prerequisites above are satisfied, especially the |ccloud| configuration file at ``~/.ccloud/config``.

-2. Clone the `examples GitHub repository <https://github.com/confluentinc/examples>`__.
+#.
+Clone the `examples GitHub repository <https://github.com/confluentinc/examples>`__.

    .. sourcecode:: bash

      $ git clone https://github.com/confluentinc/examples

-3. Change directory to the |ccloud| demo.
+#.
+Change directory to the |ccloud| demo.

    .. sourcecode:: bash

      $ cd examples/ccloud

-4. The demo runs with Confluent Cloud |sr| and Confluent Cloud KSQL.

-5. Start the entire demo by running a single command.
+#.
+Start the entire demo by running a single command.
 You have two choices: using a |cp| local install or Docker Compose.
 This will take less than 5 minutes to complete.

    .. sourcecode:: bash